shrinerb/shrine/README.md

 As you see, instead of a complex class-level DSL, Shrine provides a very simple instance-level interface where you're in complete control over processing.
-The processed files are Ruby's Tempfiles and they should eventually get deleted by themselves, but you can also use the `moving` plugin to delete them immediately after upload.
+The processed files are Ruby Tempfiles and they should eventually get deleted by themselves, but you can also use the `moving` plugin to delete them immediately after upload.